adafruit/ci-arduino/README.md

+---
+# DEPRECATION WARNING
+**This repo has been deprecated and is no longer used.**

+---

 # Travis CI Arduino Init Script [![Build Status](https://travis-ci.com/adafruit/travis-ci-arduino.svg?branch=master)](https://travis-ci.com/adafruit/travis-ci-arduino)

 The purpose of this repo is to create a centrally managed dependency